Nick Niemann: Los Angeles Chargers

 Niemann was selected by the Los Angeles Chargers with the 185th pick in the sixth round of the 2021 NFL draft on May 1, 2021.
-On May 16, 2021, Niemann signed his four-year rookie contract with Los Angeles.
+On May 16, Niemann signed his four-year rookie contract with Los Angeles.
 He was named to the PFWA All-Rookie Team.

 On August 27, 2024, Niemann was placed on injured reserve to begin the season.
-He was activated on October 12, 2024.
+He was activated on October 12.

 Houston Texans

 On March 14, 2025, Niemann signed with the Houston Texans.
-He was released on August 26, 2025, as part of the final roster cuts.
+He was released on August 26, as part of the final roster cuts.

 Green Bay Packers

 On August 27, 2025, Niemann signed with the Green Bay Packers.
-He was placed on injured reserve on November 1.
+He was placed on injured reserve on November 1, due to a pectoral injury he suffered in Week 8 against the Pittsburgh Steelers.
+Niemann was activated on January 7, 2026, ahead of the team's Wild Card matchup against the Chicago Bears.